facebookresearch/faiss/benchs/distributed_ondisk/README.md

 This is code corresponding to the description in [Indexing 1T vectors](https://github.com/facebookresearch/faiss/wiki/Indexing-1T-vectors).
 All the code is in python 3 (and not compatible with Python 2).
 The current code uses the Deep1B dataset for demonstration purposes, but can scale to 1000x larger.
+To run it, download the Deep1B dataset as explained [here](../#getting-deep1b), and edit paths to the dataset in the scripts.

 ## Distributed k-means